Get E-Book

 const merged = { ...base, ...local, ...process.env };

-That object follows the same shape as the CLI layering model: base first, local second, inherited environment last.
-The order is visible in one expression.
+That follows the same shape as the CLI layering model.
+Base first.
+Local second.
+Parent environment last.

-You can also choose a different policy and make the choice visible.
+You can choose a different policy too -

 const merged = { ...process.env, ...base, ...local };

 That gives files the last word, including over inherited values.
-It is a valid application policy for some tools, but it differs from Node's CLI env-file precedence.
-Put that policy in one place.
-Name it.
-Test it.
+Some tools may want that.
+It differs from Node's CLI env-file precedence, so name the policy and test it.

-Parsing without mutation also lets a tool validate files before launching Node.
+Parsing without mutation also lets tools validate env files before launching Node -

 const parsed = parseEnv(readFileSync(".env.example", "utf8"));

-That command can run in CI.
-It checks names, required placeholders, reserved runtime keys, and value shape without depending on the developer's current shell.
+That can run in CI.
+It checks names, required placeholders, reserved runtime keys, and value structure without depending on the developer's current shell.

 for (const key of ["NODE_OPTIONS", "NODE_EXTRA_CA_CERTS"]) {